UBC-MDS/introduction-machine-learning/chapters/en/module2.md

 Tasks:

-- Build a Decision tree classifier and make sure to set the argument `random_state` to 1.
+- Build a decision tree classifier and make sure to set the argument `random_state` to 1.
 - Set the `max_depth` of the tree to 8 and the `min_samples_split` to 4.
 - Save the model in an object named `hyper_tree`.
-- Fit your model on the objects `X` and `y` and then predict on the target column `y`.
+- Fit your model on the objects `X` and `y`.
-- Save the accuracy of the model rounded to 2 decimal places in a variable named `tree_score`.
+- Save the accuracy of the model rounded to 2 decimal places in a variable named `tree_score` and display it.

 <codeblock id="02_15">